cattlepoint/cattlepoint-aer3-week5/README.md

 ## 20 points – Automate the construction of the infrastructure/application using Infrastructure as Code (IaC)
 ### Overview
-* EKS is built using eksctl and CloudFormation
+* EKS is built using using the cattlepoint-aer3-week5.yaml CloudFormation file
-* The application itself is deployed via CloudFormation using the cattlepoint-aer3-week5.yaml file
+* The application itself is deployed via a userdata script
 * EKS can scale up and down based on the number of pods running
 * The application can be deployed to a different region or cluster for Disaster Recovery (DR) purposes

 ## 10 points – Test pipeline with a Blue/Green deployment and a rolling update
 ### Overview
-* The pipeline includes a Blue/Green deployment strategy via AWS::CodeDeployBlueGreen transform
+* The pipeline includes a Blue/Green deployment strategy by:
+  * updating the CloudFormation template
+  * pushing the change to github
+  * then powering off the StackName instance
+  * asg will detect the instance failure
+  * and replace it with a new instance
+  * that reapplies the updated Kubenetes Deployment
+  * manual intervention via kubectl rollout undo deployments/suitecrm

 ## 20 points – Design an application and infrastructure in AWS
 ### Overview